jcarpenter/joshcarpenter.ca/src/climate/Storms.md

 title: "Storms"
 tags: [wip, climate, problem]
 publish: true
-summary: 'To what degree are storms increasing in severity and frequency?
-What are the causes and potential impacts?'
+summary: "To what degree are storms increasing in severity and frequency?
+What are the causes and potential impacts?"
 ---

 ## Storms are increasing in frequency and severity